 Your Guide to Mastering the Accounts Receivable Process

-The accounts receivable process (or AR process) is one of the most important elements of running a profitable business.
+The accounts receivable process (AR process) is one of the most important elements of running a profitable business.
 It is the system a company uses to manage the payments their clients owe them.

 Having a streamlined accounts receivable workflow that enables you to collect timely payments from clients is essential to maintaining a healthy cash flow.
 By understanding what the accounts receivable collection process should look like as well as how you can improve the accounts receivable process, you can set your business up for better financial health.